awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-ec2-wizard.md

 ## Create an Auto Scaling group<a name="create-asg-ec2-wizard-auto-scaling-group"></a>

 **Note**
 The rest of this topic describes the basic procedure for creating an Auto Scaling group\.
-For more description of the parameters you can configure for your Auto Scaling group, see [Creating an Auto Scaling group using a launch template](create-asg-launch-template.md)\.
+For more description of the parameters you can configure for your Auto Scaling group, see [Create an Auto Scaling group using a launch template](create-asg-launch-template.md)\.

 After you choose **Create Auto Scaling group**, the **Create Auto Scaling group** wizard opens\.
 Follow this procedure to create an Auto Scaling group\.